ana1dasilva/px-gauge/README.md

-#px-gauge-chart
+#px-gauge

 ## Overview

-px-gauge-chart is a Predix UI component.
+px-gauge is a Predix UI component.
 Use this component to visualize single value between a range by radial.
 The value is presented by color of gauge bar and position of needle.
 This component rely on D3 version 4.